Introduction

 Acknowledgements

-This work was supported by the National Science Foundation Graduate Research Fellowship (DGE2139841, O.C.M.), the National Institute of Mental Health (R21 MH126072, S.W.C.C., A.S.N., M.P.J.), and the Simons Foundation Autism Research Initiative (SFARI 875855, S.W.C.C., A.S.N., M.P.J.).
+This work was supported by the National Science Foundation Graduate Research Fellowship (DGE2139841, O.C.M.), the National Institute of Mental Health (R21 MH126072, S.W.C.C., A.S.N., M.P.J.), the Simons Foundation Autism Research Initiative (SFARI 875855, S.W.C.C., A.S.N., M.P.J.), and by a National Eye Institute core grant for vision research (P30 EY026878 to Yale University).
 We thank Paul Shamble and the Neurotechnology Core of the Kavli Institute for Neuroscience at Yale University for providing technical support.
-We also like to thank Feng Xing and Amrita Nair for their support in this research project.
+We also like to thank Feng Xing, Amrita Nair, and Nyomi Hudson for their support in this research project.

 Author Contributions